jasminequach/jasminequach.github.io/essays/smart.md

 Contrary to what they say, it's totally possible to ask a "stupid" question—hey, hey, lower the pitchforks–but it's not needing help that makes someone look "dumb."
 It's the way they designed their question.

 This is an example of a ["bad"](https://stackoverflow.com/questions/79399913/how-create-api-for-remove-background-application-using-python) question.
-The user writes:
+The user, wanting a tutorial on how to build a certain tool, writes:

-<div style="background-color: lightgrey; white: white; padding: 10px; word-wrap: break-word;"><code>
+<div style="background-color: lightgrey; text-color: black; white: white; padding: 10px; word-wrap: break-word;"><code>
 How create API for remove background application using python
 <br><br>
 how to create an API for a remove background application using Python.
 Need step-by-step guide covers everything from setting up environment to deploying the API, making it easy to build a powerful background removal tool.
 Perfect for developers and beginners alike!